hieple24/Module_3_Challenge/README.md

 Lastly, we utilized statistical analysis to better understand the data, as well as visualization of the data in the form of graphs/charts.

+The result of this challenge shows us how much one could have secured arbitrage profits on the cryptocurrency market during Q1 2018.